IBM Cloud Docs

 Setting up the cost optimized scenario

-The cost optimized scenario is an extension of the setup that is described in Configure SAP HANA Scale-Up System Replication in a RHEL HA Add-On cluster.
+The cost optimized scenario is an extension of the setup that is described in Configuring SAP HANA Scale-Up System Replication in a RHEL HA Add-On Cluster.
 Complete the setup for the production system System Replication cluster before you continue with the following steps.

 To simplify the setup, prepare the following environment variables for user ID root on NODE2.
-These environment variables are used in subsequent commands in the remainder of the instructions.
+These environment variables are used with later operating system commands in this information.

 export sid_np=<sid> # SAP HANA System ID of non-production system (lowercase)